Let me share a story with you to illustrate why being an entrepreneur is hard.

 In fact, I was voted by my sixth-grade French teacher as the most likely to fail.
 And you know—and I haven’t done any research into this, but—I’m probably the only person from my sixth grade French class that semi-retired by the age of 50.
 I’m an excellent example of hard work trumping brains!

-If you “signed up” for the job of entrepreneur-thinking it would be a world filled with sipping margaritas on the beach and living the life of Riley and are only now realizing that it’s way more work then you thought, then perhaps you might be better suited to getting a job.
+If you “signed up” for the job of entrepreneur-thinking it would be a world filled with sipping margaritas on the beach and living the life of Riley and are only now realizing that it’s way more work, and way harder then you thought, then perhaps you might be better suited to getting a job.

 I’m not trying to discourage you from becoming an entrepreneur, but rather, I am trying to paint a realistic picture of what’s required if you want to build a business.
 If this seems like too much, then maybe you need to think twice about starting in the first place.